neonailol/kactoos/docs/nnl.rocks.kactoos.scalar/-true/-init-.md

 Logical truth.

-There is no thread-safety guarantee.
+This class is thread-safe.

 **Since**
-0.3
+0.5